w3c/html-ruby/explainers/ruby-tts.md

   pitch accent has phonemic value in Japanese, and may distinguish between words that would otherwise be homophones.
   Context is often helpful, but not always sufficient.
-  “あえがすき” (ame ga suki) could mean “I like rain” or “I like candy”.
+  “あめがすき” (ame ga suki) could mean “I like rain” or “I like candy”.
   The pronunciation is <em>not</em> identical:
   “rain” (雨 in ideographs) is “ame” with a falling pitch, “candy” (飴 in ideographs) is “ame” with a rising pitch.